regislima01/terraform-module-s3/README.md

    daily
  <br /> * weekly <br />

-the * indicates in what's your workspace that you're in.
+the * indicates your workspace that you are currently in.

-When you inside the workspace hourly for example, you will execute the *.tfvars* with the **same name of the workspace that you're inside in**, for example, if you are in the workspace *hourly*, you must execute the command: **terraform plan -var-file="hourly.tfvars"** and then **terraform apply -var-file="hourly.tfvars"**.  *Did you get it?*
+When you get inside the workspace hourly for example, you will execute the *.tfvars* with the **same name of the workspace that you're currently inside in**, for example, if you are in the workspace *hourly*, you must execute the command: **terraform plan -var-file="hourly.tfvars"** and then **terraform apply -var-file="hourly.tfvars"**.  *Did you get it?*

 AGAIN

-If you are in workspace daily, your command must be: **terraform plan -var-file="daily.tfvars"** and then **terraform apply -var-file="daily.tfvars"**. *So that's it*.
+If you are inside workspace daily, your command must be: **terraform plan -var-file="daily.tfvars"** and then **terraform apply -var-file="daily.tfvars"**.
+*So that's it*.

 **All parameters that you need to change is inside on hourly.tfvars, daily.tfvars and weekly.tfvars**